geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 ##### **Chenyu** [[00:49:23](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=2963)]
 There are other issues.
-But now, if you put it as a...
+But now, if you put it as a..
 If you put the bounty gate on the kernel speed, it's fine.
 Because I also don't know if using the LLVM compiler is slower.